kyma-project/kyma/docs/service-catalog/15-04-specifications-in-console-ui.md

 type: Console UI Views
 ---

-Documentation for Service Classes is rendered in both Service Catalog and Instances views.
+Documentation for ServiceClasses is rendered in both Service Catalog and Instances views.
 It includes the following specification types:

 - Markdown
 - [OpenAPI](https://www.openapis.org/)